lldap/lldap/example_configs/jenkins.md

 ### Tips & Tricks
 - Always use Test LDAP settings so you won't get locked out.
 It works without password.
 - If you want to setup your permissions, go to Authorization setting and select Matrix-based security.
-Add group/user (it has to exist in LLDAP) and you can set him permissions.
+Add group/user (it has to exist in LLDAP) and you can grant him permissions.
 Note that Overall Read forbids users to read jenkins and execute actions.
 Administer gives full rights.

 ### Useful links:
 https://plugins.jenkins.io/ldap/</br>